KelseyWalking/ML_road/README.md

 Some original data from my past work cannot be used, so I replace them with similar public datasets and build prototype projects using my own ideas.

 ## Content
-This repo includes projects: pricing optimization frameworks, forecasting models, song recommendation systems, and customer clustering models.
+This repo includes projects: pricing optimization frameworks, demande forecasting framework, recommendation framework, and customer clustering models.

 ## Disclaimer